 More than 90 groups around the world, dealing with the policy and rights of internet users, published an open letter today, calling on Apple to abandon its plans to scan underage children's cell phones for nude content and adult cell phones for images of child sexual abuse.

-The largest campaign to date was organized by the US-based non-profit Center for Democracy & Technology (CDT), which raises the issue of encryption of s.
+The largest campaign to date was organized by the US-based non-profit Center for Democracy & Technology (CDT), which raises the issue of the company's encryption.

 There have also been protests by several groups in Brazil, where courts have repeatedly blocked Facebook's WhatsApp, for failing to decrypt messages in criminal investigations, and the senate has passed a bill requiring message tracking.
 A similar law was passed in India this year.